 - Colon Cancer

-Cancer caused by asbestos exposure takes up to 20-40 years to develop after someone is exposed to asbestos which is a known carcinogen.
+Cancer caused by asbestos exposure can often take several decades to appear after someone is exposed to asbestos, a known carcinogen.
 The lag time between exposure and the development of cancer is known as the latency period.
 The long delay between exposure and the development of the cancer is often the reason why most cancer victims are unaware that their cancer may have been caused by exposure to asbestos which occurred many decades ago.

 Many of our clients who were exposed to asbestos and developed cancer were also cigarette smokers.
 Tobacco use does not prevent you from filing a claim against and receiving compensation from asbestos manufacturers, suppliers and the companies that purchased and used those products in work environments.

 Most people are exposed to asbestos while working in a commercial or industrial jobsite like steel mills, power plants, chemical refineries, factories, etc. In fact, according to the American Thoracic Society, asbestos exposure is the largest cause of occupational cancer in the US.

 But what if you were not exposed to asbestos at work?
 People are also exposed to asbestos in non-work activities called para-occupational exposures which can occur during automobile, truck and motorcycle repairs (brakes, clutch, engine gaskets, and mufflers) as well as during home remodeling jobs (floor tile, ceiling tile, joint compound, siding, roofing shingles and felt).